collet/ps5.3-1920/README.md

 ## Pedagogical Objectives

-  1. Integrate a project framework with legacy artefacts that are not under your control;
+  1. Integrate a project with legacy artefacts that are not under your control;
-  2. Improve your _programming-in-the-small_ skills;
+  2. Improve your _programming-in-the-small_ skills while not forgetting the good principles you now follow;
   3. Deliver as fast as possible;
-  4. Discover continuous integration;
+  4. Analyse the performance of several solutions you develop and improve.

 ## Project Summary